niek-sidn/hsm_workshop_nethsm/Slide09.md

     capable hardware ("offloading")
     Let your server focus on other stuff.
 An HSM could maybe handle tens of thousands of signatures per second
--   **HA and active-active** are very nice features, could have their own use cases.
+-   **High Availability and active-active** are very nice features, could have their own use cases.
     E.g. a new key on HA-HSM1 will be propagated to HA-HSM2 as well.
 -   **Easy audits**.
-No need to explain how you secure your keys, because the HSM does all this for you and auditors are familiar with them.
+No need to explain how you secure your keys, because the HSM does all secret keeping for you, and auditors are familiar with them.

 ---------------------
 [Next](https://github.com/niek-sidn/hsm_workshop_nethsm/blob/main/Slide10.md)